Mary-Onoba/DSA-Project-documentation-2/README.md

 - Show the pay distribution of employees grouped by a band of $10,000.
 For example:
 - How many employees fall into a band of $10,000 – $20,000, $20,000 – $30,000,
 etc.?
 - Also visualize this by regions

+- Dashboard interaction <a href=